I Want to Cleanse. Where Should I Start?

 How to Cleanse?

 The body always uses the gastrointestinal, urinary, respiratory, lymphatic and dermal systems to detox.
-When we cleanse, we trigger the body to kick those systems into high gear.
+When we cleanse, we trigger the body to ramp up those systems.

 But remember – quicker cleansing is not always better.
 Slow cleansing might foster a more significant change.
 If you’ve never done a cleansing program, I suggest starting slowly with a shorter, less extreme cleanse.